...

 Will CPS Speak to Your Child During an Investigation in Texas?

-One important aspect to consider is that CPS may indeed speak with your child as part of their investigation, particularly if they believe it’s necessary to gather information relevant to the case.
+CPS may speak with your child during their investigation.
+They do this to gather relevant information if necessary.
 This can happen at school if CPS deems it appropriate and within their jurisdiction.
 Understanding the scope of CPS involvement can help you prepare and navigate this challenging situation with greater clarity.

 The answer to that question is that, yes, CPS will most likely speak to your child during the investigation into whether or not your child has been the victim of abuse or neglect.
 CPS has the right to interview any child who has been the reported victim of abuse or neglect.
 The interview may take at any location or time that is reasonable.
 This includes your home or your child’s school or daycare.